Yifan127/data_stream_mining/chapter1/moa.md

 ### MOA: Try to use different change detector

-* Compare at least 3 change detectors with Hoeffding Tree as base learner, for a Airline real dataset using Prequential Evaluator.
+* Use at least 3 change detectors with Hoeffding Tree as base learner, for a Airline real dataset using Prequential Evaluator.
   1. ADWIN
   ```
   java -cp moa.jar -javaagent:sizeofag.jar moa.DoTask \